jakubjurena/CheckItOut/README.md

 ### API Credentials

-You have to save your api credentials in `CheckItOut/config/dev.js`
+You have to save your api credentials in `CheckItOut/config/dev.js` or create enviroment variables in production.